fsharp/fsharp/README-original.md

 The prerequisites and build command line for compiling the source (on Windows) are shown later in this README.
 Here's the logic of the build:

 * We first need an existing F# compiler, usually the one available from [http://fsharp.net](fsharp.net), although it could also be another.
 Let's assume this compiler has an `FSharp.Core.dll` with version X.
-* We use this compiler to compile the source in this distribution, to produce a "proto" compiler, in the Proto directory.
+* We use this compiler to compile the source in this distribution, to produce a "proto" compiler, in the `Proto` directory.
 When run, this compiler still relies on the `FSharp.Core.dll` with version X.
-* We use the proto compiler to compile the source for `FSharp.Core.dll` in this distribution, producing an `FSharp.Core.dll` with the version identified in `src\source-build-version`, usually 1.9.999.
+* We use the proto compiler to compile the source for `FSharp.Core.dll` in this distribution, producing an `FSharp.Core.dll` with the version identified in `src\source-build-version`, usually **1.9.999**.
 * We use the proto compiler to compile the source for `FSharp.Compiler.dll`, `fsc.exe`, `fsi.exe` and other binaries found in this distribution.
-When run, these binaries will rely on the `FSharp.Core.dll` with version 1.9.999.
+When run, these binaries will rely on the `FSharp.Core.dll` with version **1.9.999**.
 This is good, since it means the 1.9.999 binaries now form a consistent, bootstrapped compiler.
 If you like you should now be able to throw away the compiler with version X.

 Some additional tools are required to build the compiler, notably `fslex.exe`, `fsyacc.exe`, `FSharp.PowerPack.Build.Tasks.dll`, `FsSrGen.exe`, `FSharp.SRGen.Build.Tasks.dll` and the other tools found in the `lkg` directory.
 These are "Last Known Good" binaries created from a version of the F# Power Pack on CodePlex.
 If you like you can throw away these binaries and use your own compiled versions of these. tools.